maxdiluca/virtualrealitylab/content/contact/index.md

         filename: FindUs.gif
       text: |-
         <br>
         Across the road from the University North Gate, enter the Gisbert Kapp building from the Pritchatts Road 52 parking lot.
 Looking at the Cafe 52, take the elevators on the left to the 4th floor.
-Exit the elevator on the left and follow the corridor.
+Exit the elevator on the left and enter the door leading to the corridor.
+The lab is at the end of the corridor to the right.
         <br>
+        Please note that access to the Gisbert Kapp corridors requires a UoB ID card.
+If you don't have one, please get in touch with us before you venture to the lab, so that we can meet you there.
   - block: contact
     content:
       title: Get in touch